alanepontesw/big-data-design-systems/README.md

         * Great for licensing which does not support multi-tenancy or cloud deployments.
         * Can be purchased On-Demand (hourly)
         * Can be purchased as a Reservation up to 70% off the On-Demand price.
+    * Compute Savings Plans
+      * In additional for these price options they've introduced the Savings Plan Model.
+You can save up to 72% in all AWS Compute usage regardless of instance type or region.
+      * Commit to one or three years to use a specific amount of compute power (measured in $/hour)
+      * Super flexible, not only EC2 also include serverless technologies like Lambda and Fargate
     * EC2 Instances Types:
       * Tip: the number doesn't matter, It's just about generation.
       ![EC2 Instances Types](./images/ec2_instance_types.png)